courselabs/kubernetes/labs/persistentvolumes/README.md

 kubectl apply -f labs/persistentvolumes/specs/caching-proxy-pvc/pvc.yaml
 ```

-Each StorageClass has a provisioner, which can create the storage unit on-demand:
+Each StorageClass has a provisioner which can create the storage unit on-demand:

 ```
 kubectl get pvc